-Zechariah, God’s prophet to the former exiles returned from Babylon, was given a series of visions in the night which laid out God’s plans for the eternal future of Judah and Jerusalem in His coming kingdom of Heaven.
+Zechariah, God’s chosen prophet to the exiles returning from Babylon, was given a series of visions in the night laying out God’s plans for the eternal future of Judah and Jerusalem, as well as the coming kingdom of Heaven.

 Zechariah’s first vision was of a man riding a red horse, followed by other horses.
-The vision is a bit mysterious and the interpretations of it vary, but it seems to be a status report given by reconnaissance angels to God the Father (Adonai) regarding the status of the earth at the end of the seventy-year exile period.
+The vision is a bit mysterious and its interpretations vary, but it seems to be a status report given by the reconnaissance angels to the Lord God, or Adonai in Hebrew, regarding the status of the earth at the end of the seventy-year exile period.
+Reading from the first chapter in the book of Zechariah:

 Now the angel speaking with me said to me, ‘I will show you what these are.’